LesFerch/WinSetView/Manual.md

 **Downloads**

-As of Windows 10 1903, the **Downloads** folder is its own folder type.
-This is a good thing, but the default setting of *group by date* has been a source of frustration for many users.
-Although WinSetView will let you change this default, it was always in the user's control to turn it off for the Downloads folder type.
-More details on this can be found in the *Background* section below.
+As of Windows 10 1903, the **Downloads** folder is its own folder type that has an annoying default setting of *group by date*.
+More details on this can be found in the *Background* section later in this document.
+WinSetView will not only let you override that default, but will also reset all current views that are grouped.

 You can leave *Inherit* checked and just let *Downloads* use your Global settings, or uncheck Inherit and select specific settings for this folder type.
 Be assured, either way, if you set *Group by* to *(None)* you will never see grouping in this folder again.

+**Note**: In Windows 10, only the Downloads root is type "Downloads".
+In Windpws 11, all subfolders of Downloads are also type "Downloads".

 **General Items**